-Draycote Meadow is one of the best traditional meadows locally and is found just outside the Dunsmore area.
+Draycote Meadow is one of the best traditional meadows locally.

 Many hundreds of species of insect can be found in the area’s woodlands, including the rare Purple Emperor butterfly and other woodland specialists including the Wood White, Silver-washed Fritillary and White Admiral.